pyvuetify/pyvuetify/docs/start/usage.rst

 - warning
 - anchor

-If :code:`dark` is set to None (the default), we use the setting from Jupyter Lab, VS Code or Google Colab.
+If ``dark`` is set to None (the default), we use the setting from Jupyter Lab, VS Code or Google Colab.
 In Jupyter notebook classic, or other unrecognized systems we always use the light theme.
 When running in `Solara server <https://github.com/widgetti/solara/>`_, dark mode is determined by how the `Solara server <https://solara.dev/docs/understanding/solara-server>`_ is configured.